PORTAL v2

 TCP_ENABLED=true

-After the relay starts, open /admin, enable UDP transport and/or TCP port transport, and set any lease limits you want to enforce.
+After startup, enable UDP or raw TCP policy in the admin UI and set any lease limits you want to enforce.

 For better QUIC performance on Linux: